By Jonathan Bernstein

 “We have implemented our crisis response plan, which places the highest priority on the health and safety of our guests and staff.”

-“Our hearts and minds are with those who are in harm’s way, and we hope that they are well.”
+“Our thoughts are with those who were in harm’s way, and we hope that they are well.”

 “We will be supplying additional information when it is available and posting it on our website.”

 The organization’s Crisis Communications Team should regularly review holding statements to determine if they require revision and/or whether statements for other scenarios should be developed.

 Reacting without adequate information is a classic “shoot first and ask questions afterwards” situation in which you could be the primary victim.
 However, if you’ve done all of the above first, it’s a “simple” matter of having the Crisis Communications Team on the receiving end of information coming in from your team members, ensuring the right type of information is being provided so you can proceed with determining the appropriate response.

 Assessing the crisis situation is, therefore, the first crisis communications step you can’t take in advance.
 If you haven’t prepared in advance, your reaction will be delayed by the time it takes your in-house staff or quickly hired consultants to run through steps 1 to 7.
 Furthermore, a hastily created crisis communications strategy and team are never as efficient as those planned and rehearsed in advance.